-Content Marketing: A marketing method that focuses on the creation and sharing of high quality, valuable online information (in the form of video, audio or text).
+Content Marketing: A marketing method that focuses on the creation and sharing of high-quality, valuable online information (in the form of video, audio, or text).
 The purpose is to draw interest and be perceived as a credible source, so you gain more visibility and increase brand awareness.

 Content Spinning: A cheap SEO technique where the same article is rewritten, using synonyms or by changing the word order in the sentence.
 In this way, many articles are created in hopes Google won’t flag them as duplicates.
-These articles are them posted all over the web and link back to the original.
+These articles are then posted all over the web and link back to the original.
 It is a risky black hat SEO practice now done with various software.